 Rule to Solve Problem 1: Stare that bitch right in the face.
 Stop accepting my own lame excuses.
 Let my friends hold me accountable.
 I’m usually opposed to people hassling me about stuff, but I’m putting this out there for all of you (if you’re interested).
 Go ahead and ask me if I’ve done any writing lately.
 I’m officially committing to writing frequently and regularly, and I may need help sticking to it.

 Problem 2: Focusing the brain on writing.
 Writing requires that I harness most/ all of the simultaneous trains of thought in my head to focus on this one thing with a minimum of tangents.
-I don’t know if everyone’s brain works like this, but there are at least four things happening in my head every minute I’m awake.
+I don’t know if everyone else’s brain works like this, but there are at least four things happening in my head every minute I’m awake.
 This is why I insist on listening to music while at work, because it keeps one of them happy.
 Chatting with people while working is also good, so two tracks are occupied and work is likely to go well.
 In order for the serious writing to happen – and for me to stick to it – I can’t be distracted by looking up that book I wanted to reference, or thinking about how I first heard this song on vacation, or getting angry at the current state of the world.

 Rule to Solve Problem 2: I made a playlist with mostly instrumentals and songs in languages I do not speak.
 Turn off the internet if I’m using my laptop.
 Make notes on research TO BE DONE LATER.
 Put phone out of reach with all social media notifications turned off.
 Stay off Twitter until after the writing is done.

 Problem 3: I get lots of ideas (those fucking trains never stop running, people) but don’t do anything with them.